 Sr Margaret Atkins, Boarbank Hall.

 Around fifty people were involved in a recent Zoom weekend from Boarbank Hall on the theme Living Laudato Si’: Your Planet and Your Parish.
 It aimed to inspire, inform, connect and encourage anyone wanting to engage in practical and prayerful projects in response to the encyclical, especially through parish groups and activities.
-After poster for laudato siall, the Church, with its combination of local and global networks, is the perfect structure for helping to reshape the world in its current state of crisis.
+After all, the Church, with its combination of local and global networks, is the perfect structure for helping to reshape the world in its current state of crisis.
 We need small parish groups to be the leaven in the lump of the Church, and the Church to be the leaven in the lump of the world.

 The original plan had been to have a residential weekend at Boarbank.
 Switching to Zoom, for obvious reasons, enabled us to reach far more people, and led to a very lively set of conversations, and in particular the pooling of questions, information, ideas and experience.
 We are still busy collating the fruits of these to share with the group, and more widely.